xoxzo/blog.xoxzo.com/content/Announcements/2018-01-31-intermittent-trouble-en.md

-Title: [Xoxzo] Intermittent trouble on our Voice API
+Title: [Xoxzo] Intermittent disruption of service on our Voice API and DINs
 Date: 2018-02-01 09:00
 Slug: 20180131-intermittent-trouble
 Lang: en